Aenariss/DIP/content-blocking/README.md

 1. Specify your desired pages in ``page_list.txt``.
 Each line represents an URL to be visited.
 2. Configure your ``./config.py`` file by following the instructions written inside.
 The default settings should suffice for most cases, you only need to change experiment name and tested extension/browser.
 3. Run ``python ./start.py --load-only``.
 By default, it runs in headless mode, so you should not be overly disrupted.
 On average, it takes 25 seconds per page.
 If you specified a lot of pages, this might take a while.
 4. Check again your ``./config.py`` that the desired extension or browser to test is specified properly.
-Also don't forget to write an experiment name.
-If you wish to calculate the lower-bound approach, set the ``lower_bound_trees`` option to True.
+    - Don't forget to write an experiment name.
+    - If you wish to calculate the lower-bound approach, set the ``lower_bound_trees`` option to True.
+    - Start the Docker Desktop
 5. After traffic was succesfully collected, run ``python ./start.py --simulation-only``.
 Depending on the numbers of requests tested and the chosen browser, this may take a while.
 6. After your simulation results are saved in the ``./results/`` folder, run ``python ./start.py --analysis-only`` to obtain the results.
 Don't forget to use the same experiment name as for simulation!
 7. Wait for the analysis to conclude and check your results in the ``./results`` folder.